Yandevweb/mygame/README.md

 The player can die if the snail touch him 5 times.

-To launch the game in cli
+To launch the game in cli, in the parent directory :
 ```
 python3 -m mygame
 ```